Italy fines Amazon €1.1 billion in antitrust case | DW | 09.12.2021

 According to the AGCM, Amazon also applied stricter quality controls on sellers who did not use the FBA service, which in some cases led to accounts being blocked.

-The watchdog said it would impose corrective steps that will be subject to review by a monitoring trustee.
+The watchdog said it was imposing corrective measures on Amazon that will be subject to review by a monitoring trustee.

 The earlier fine against Amazon was for infringing EU laws through restrictions that penalized Apple and Beats products sellers.
 Italy's antitrust watchdog also ordered Apple to pay €134.5 million.